dcbaker/cython/docs/src/userguide/pypy.rst

 One of the more visible places where this may happen is when accessing the :c:type:`char*` buffer of a byte string.
-In PyPy, this will only work as long as the Cython code holds a direct reference to the byte string object itself.
+In PyPy, this will only work as long as the Cython0 code holds a direct reference to the byte string object itself.

 Another point is when CPython C-API functions are used directly that return